-When you have osteoarthritis (OA) of the knee, it is important to stretch and strengthen the surrounding leg muscles to provide more support and reduce stresses around the joint.
+Knee arthritis can be painful and debilitating.
+For osteoarthritis (OA) of the knee, self-care early on can often help significantly.
+It is important to stretch and strengthen the surrounding leg muscles to provide more support and reduce stresses around the joint.
 The following Best Bet Exercises will help you get started on your path to feeling stronger, more flexible and more active.
 Remember: Exercise should not be painful – if you experience pain, discontinue and consult with your physician.

 This exercise helps to strengthen the quadriceps muscle (the big muscle on the front of the thigh), an important stabilizer of the knee.

 Lie on your back with the leg you want to exercise straight.
 Place a small rolled towel underneath the knee.
 Slowly tighten the muscle on top of the thigh (quadriceps) and push the back of the knee down into the rolled towel.
 Hold contraction for 5 seconds and then slowly release, resting 5 seconds between each contraction.
 Perform 3 sets of 10 repetitions, 1 time daily.